agile-learning-institute/mentorHub-person-ui/README.md

 ### Build and Run the Containers

-To quickly build all containers, first clone the data and api repositoryies, and then you can run this script
+To quickly build and run all containers, first clone the data and api repositoryies, and then you can run this script

 ```bash
 ./docker-build-all.sh